Updated: Nov 6, 2022

 2. Catch it.
 You overthink, obsess, and ruminate on a problem.
 Although it's not working, you still try to solve a problem by thinking hard.
 Albert Einstein says, "We can't solve problems by using the same kind of thinking we used when we created them."

 Both ways mentioned above are often tiring and ineffective.
-Of course, when our mind is healthy and sharp, we can transform the negative thoughts to more positive and healthy ones.
+Of course, when our mind is healthy and sharp, we can transform negative thoughts into more positive and healthy ones.
 When that fails, no worries; we have another option - a mindful way - let it go, let it be.

 3. Let it go, let it be.

 Apply thought defusing methods.
-For examples, imagine the thoughts as though they're clouds passing through the sky or leaves flowing on a stream.
+For example, imagine the thoughts as though they're clouds passing through the sky or leaves flowing on a stream.

 Allow the thoughts to come and go so that we won’t be carried away, pushed around, or caught up by them.

 When you're calmer and emotionally stronger, see if you can explore the thoughts (e.g., “I’m not good enough”) with an attitude of kindness, a beginner’s mind, and wisdom.